mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 35:06

 [The] same applies to shikantaza.
 Shikantaza is just shikantaza.
 When you merge yourself in zazen itself, very naturally, all dualisms drop off.
 All verbal explanations drop off.
 Nothing to say.
-Sound of raindrops or real raindrops or not real raindrops – nothing to say, nothing to say.
+Sound of raindrops or real raindrops or not real raindrops – nothing to say.
 So, all you have to do is, just be one with shikantaza itself.
 At that time, very naturally, your body and mind are really basking in shikantaza, [and] shikantaza is basking in your body and mind; they don't bother each other.
 Just be there, constantly.

 But if you for a moment come out of this shikantaza, you can look at yourself and also many things around you and then immediately, [the] mind starts to attach.
 Making noise.